-Theatre Arts offers a pre-professional training program emphasizing the practical aspects of theatre and the importance of process.
+Theatre Arts offers a pre-professional training program emphasizing the practical aspects of theatre/ musical theatre, and the importance of process.
 It is the belief of the faculty that the training process must prepare students for the real world of theatre.
-Faculty teaching in the Theatre Arts program are experienced working professionals.
-Based on the belief that theatre is both an art form and a business, the curriculum provides a strong undergraduate foundation in theatre performance, design, production, and literature.
+Faculty teaching in the Theatre Arts and Musical Theatre programs are experienced working professionals.
+Based on the belief that theatre is both an art form and a business, the curriculum provides a strong undergraduate foundation in theatre and musical theatre performance, design, production, and literature.